 Secondary Effects of NETs.

-Many NETs can result in diabetes (particularly certain pNETs) and as somatostatin analogues can inhibit insulin, it could push those at borderline levels into formal diabetic levels.
+Many NETs can result in diabetes (particularly certain pNETs) and as somatostatin analogues can inhibit insulin, it could push those at borderline levels into formal diabetic levels (including any type of NET using long term somatostatin analogues).
 In people with diabetes, insufficient insulin prevents the body from getting glucose from the blood into the body’s cells to use as energy.
 When this occurs, the body starts burning fat and muscle for energy, causing a reduction in overall body weight.

 It must be emphasised that there will always be exceptions and the above will not apply to every single patient with one of the above.

 What about weight gain?